 How to Get Help Paying Your Car Insurance

-Every state in the U.S. requires drivers to have auto insurance.
-Driving without it can lead to hefty fines, suspension of your license and registration, and even jail time in some states.
-Being caught as an uninsured driver can also result in higher, high-risk rates when you try to get a new policy.
+No, don 't cancel your car insurance.
+Every state in the U.S. requires drivers to have auto insurance, so no matter where you live, driving without insurance has consequences.
+You could lose your driver 's license and registration, get hit with hefty fines, or even face jail time.
+Plus, being caught as an uninsured driver often results in higher, high-risk rates when you try to get a new policy.

-If you’re involved in an accident without insurance, the situation could get even worse.
-Even if you’re not at fault, you might be held personally responsible for damages, leaving you vulnerable to lawsuits and financial strain.
+If you 're involved in an accident without insurance, the situation could get even worse.
+You could be held personally responsible for damages even if you weren 't at fault, leaving you vulnerable to lawsuits and financial strain.

-Falling behind on premium payments isn’t a good option either.
-Late payments can lead to even higher rates, with some insurers doubling what you pay.
+Falling behind on premium payments isn 't a good option either.
+Late payments can lead to higher rates, with some insurers doubling the amount you have to pay.
 Your provider may also report late payments to credit bureaus, which could hurt your credit score.

 5 ways to get help paying your car insurance